tapfortap/Documentation/README.md

 Using Tap for Tap as a plugin for another development platform?
 We have many covered.
 *This is coming soon!*

+## Mediation Layers ##
+Using Tap for Tap with AdMod or AdWhirl?
+Check out this documentation.
+*This is coming soon!*

+# Helpful Information #

 ## Help Videos ##
 Videos showing SDK implementation and using the Tap for Tap interface.
 *This is coming soon!*

+## Creative Guidelines ##
+Improve your performance on Tap for Tap by following these creative guidelines.
+*This is coming soon!*

+## Ad Units ##
+Learn about the types of ads Tap for Tap uses to promote your app.
+*This is coming soon!*

+## Country Tiers ##
+Learn about the types of ads Tap for Tap uses to promote your app.
+*This is coming soon!*

 ## F.A.Q. ##
 Have questions?
 Check out answers to our most frequently asked questions.
-*This is coming soon!*

-## Creative Guidelines ##
-Improve your performance on Tap for Tap by following these creative guidelines.
-*This is coming soon!*

-## Mediation Layers ##
-Using Tap for Tap with AdMod or AdWhirl?
-Check out this documentation.
 *This is coming soon!*

 ----------